svermeulen/vim-easyclip/README.md

 ### System Clipboard Sync ###

-Easyclip will also automatically sync with your system clipboard.
+EasyClip will also automatically sync with your system clipboard.

 Every time you leave and return to vim, easy clip will check whether you copied anything from outside Vim and add it to the yank history.

 ### Options ###

+EasyClip can be easily customized to whatever mapping you wish, using the following options:

 `g:EasyClipAutoFormat` - Default: 0.
 Set this to 1 to enable auto-formatting pasting text